eonfluxor/flask/README.md

 ## Test Cases

 The above sample project also ships with dozes of test cases as standard Xcode test units.
-It's a great source to learn more implementation patterns and have peace of mind about the code stability.
+It's a great source to learn more implementation patterns.

-This tests are automatically run in Travis-CI on each deployment and you can check the health status above.
+These tests are also automatically run with Travis-CI on each deployment and you can check the health status above for peace of mind.

 ## More Examples